This is how to relax before an examby Katherine Hanrahan

 Get some fresh air

 Take regular breaks, and if you can head outside - do it!
-A growing body of research suggests that natural light and green spaces enhance mental health and learning capacity by lowering stress levels and restoring attention - creating a state of 'calm alertness' (a state ideal for learning).
+Natural light and green spaces enhance mental health and learning capacity by lowering stress levels and restoring attention - creating a state of 'calm alertness' (a state ideal for learning).

 Go for a walk, make a trip to the corner shop, or even just take some deep breaths in your back garden.